Tawan8645/Mecanum-Robot-Navigation/README.md

 Mecanum Robot Navigation

 ### 1. UBUNTO Installation
-Download and install Ubuntu https://ubuntu.com/download/desktop
+Download and install Ubuntu for Raspberry pi & PC https://ubuntu.com/download/desktop

 ### 2. ROS2 and linorobot2 installation
 It is assumed that you already have ROS2 and linorobot2 package installed.
 If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.